Saric-Group/trimem_sbeady/README.md

 ## Usage

-For an introduction to the usage of trimem please refer to the [documentation](https://trimem.readthedocs.io/).
+For an introduction to the usage of TriMEM please refer to the [documentation](https://trimem.readthedocs.io/).

 ## Citation

-If you use trimem for your scientific work, please consider the citation of Siggel, M. et al[^Siggel2022].
+If you use triMEM for your scientific work, please consider the citation of Siggel, M. et al[^Siggel2022].

 [^Siggel2022]: Siggel, M. et al. (2022) TriMem: A Parallelized Hybrid Monte